US Fed rate-cutting cycle begins; BOJ leaves rates unchanged but indicates future hikes possible; Chinese rate cuts expected in Q4

 China

 Although signs of a slowdown are emerging, the PBOC holds interest rates steady.
 On 20 September, the People’s Bank of China (PBOC) announced that the 1-year and 5-year loan prime rates (LPR) will remain at 3.35% and 3.85%, respectively, despite a 3.1% YoY fall in aggregate financing in August.
 Meanwhile, the onshore Yuan strengthened to a 16-month high at 7.07 per USD on 19 September.
-The government is considering relaxing rules on sales of non-local homebuyers and on purchasing new and second-hand homes, which could lead to lower down payment ratios and mortgage rates.
+The government is considering relaxing rules on sales of non-local homebuyers and on first- and second-home purchases, which could lead to lower down payment ratios and mortgage rates.

 The contraction in new credit signals a risk of further slowdown in China’s economic activity in the coming months.
 Weak consumption and sluggishness in the real estate sector are weighing on the economy.
 This underscores the need for additional stimulus measures to help the economy to grow closer to the target of around 5%.
 We see that US Fed’s rate cuts and the Yuan’s appreciation open door for China to ease monetary policy further, with potential rate cuts of 10-20bps in Q4.
 While measures in the property sector may offer some relief, new home sales are expected to decline further, and home prices may not have bottomed out for the rest of the year.